anoma/namada/documentation/docs/src/testnets/upgrades.md

 ## Latest Testnet

+***24/03/2023*** `public-testnet-7`

+The testnet launches on 24/04/2023 at 17:00 UTC with the genesis validators from `public-testnet-7`.
+It launches with [version v0.15.1](https://github.com/anoma/namada/releases/tag/v0.15.1) and chain-id `TBD`.
+The pre-genesis validator set will be increased to 175 slots.
+By 23/04/2023, a new folder derived from [this folder](https://github.com/anoma/namada-testnets/tree/main/namada-public-testnet-6), will be created for testnet 7.
+Please submit all PRs if you would like to join the pre-genesis validator set by then.
+In order for the testnet to come online, at least 2/3 of validating voting-power will need to be online, so make sure to read the docs carefully!

+The installation docs are updated and can be found [here](./environment-setup.md).
+The running docs for validators/fullnodes can be found [here](./running-a-full-node.md).

 ***29/03/2023*** `public-testnet-6` (offline)

 The testnet launches on 29/03/2023 at 17:00 UTC with the genesis validators from `public-testnet-6`.
 It launches with [version v0.14.3](https://github.com/anoma/namada/releases/tag/v0.14.3) and chain-id `public-testnet-6.0.a0266444b06`.